Author

 When thinking about an incentive plan for an Estimator, it’s helpful to think about the actions and end results we are trying to achieve and reinforce.
 As a business owner or Estimating department manager, the key desired results we want from an Estimator at both the GC and Subcontractor level are the same:

-Notice that ‘Winning the project’ is not in this list.
+Notice that ‘Winning the project’ is not on this list.
 Simply winning the project is not enough!
 Why not, you ask?

 So, what if we could design an incentive plan for Estimators that drives these key results we are trying to generate?

-Listen to Adam Cooper Discuss Incentive plans on the Competitive Contractor
+Listen to Adam Cooper Discuss Incentive plans for the Competitive Contractor

 Opportunity-Level Bonus Structures